snehashirke22/snehashirke22/README.md

 ## 👋 Hi there!
 I'm Sneha Rajeshirke

-A passionate and dedicated Frontend Developer.
+A creative and dedicated Frontend Developer.
 - 👨🏽‍💻 I’m passionate about creating scalable web applications
+- ⚒️ I love crafting user-friendly interfaces and building applications that look great on any device.
-- 🌱 I thrive in the dynamic nature of startups and am actively seeking opportunities to contribute to new and growing ventures!
+- 🌱 Eager to dive deeper into the world of frontend development and explore new technologies!
 - 👯 Looking to collaborate on frontend projects;
 - 🔭 Enjoy stargazing and learning the mysteries of the universe